-5.1 Export Modifiers
+Export Modifiers

-By default, all names defined in a module are exported for use by other modules.
-However, it is good practice only to export a minimal interface and keep internal details abstract.
-Idris allows functions, types, and classes to be marked as: public, abstract or private:
+Idris allows for fine-grained control over the visibility of a module's contents.
+By default, all names defined in a module are kept private.
+This aides in specification of a minimal interface and for internal details to be left hidden.
+Idris allows for functions, types, and interfaces to be marked as: private, export, or public export.
+Their general meaning is as follows: